Paliak/PaliaksNotes/docs/Keeper/index.md

 Couldn't load the file passcodes_1.kdbx: Missing pass
 ```

 Seems like both databases require a master password.
-Let's run hashcat and ask google if there�s anything interesting that can be done with the dump files.
+Let’s run hashcat and ask google if there’s anything interesting that can be done with the dump files.

 ```bash
 $ keepass2john passcodes.kdbx | grep -o "$keepass$.*" >  hashes